SalahZITOUNI/SpaceSense_P_T/README.md

 ## Instructions:

 1. **1-before starting:**
-Before start testing our program, please make sure that you are using a recent version of Docker it is a very critical part of the testing process.
+Before start testing our program, please make sure that you are using the latest version of Docker as it is a very critical part of the testing process.

-In case you don’t have it installed on your device, you can easily download it on Windows from Docker site and all Docker features will be automatically installed.
+In case you don’t have it installed on your device, you can easily download it for Windows from Docker site and all Docker features  will be automatically installed and enabled.

-On Linux with Ubuntu distribution:
+If you are using Linux with Ubuntu distribution you can use the following instruction code to install it:

 ```bash
 sudo apt install docker.io
  ```

-always cheek the Docker site to have it properly installed.
+You can always cheek the Docker site to have it currently installed.

-On the other hand, if you are using Linux with Ubuntu distribution as I did its crucial to have docker compose installed.
+attention!, if you are using Linux with Ubuntu distribution as I did its crucial to have docker compose installed.
 You can easily install it using the apt library using the following instruction:

-    ```bash
-    Sudo apt install docker compose.
-    ```
-or

     ```bash
     sudo apt-get install docker-compose-plugin
     ```

 There are so many ways to install it!

 2. **clone the repository:**